Hamlet at Elsinore

-Hamlet at Elsinore is a 1964 television version of the c.
-1600 play by William Shakespeare.
-Produced by the BBC in association with Danish Radio, it was shown in the U.S. on NET.
-Winning wide acclaim both for its performances and for being shot entirely at Helsingør (Elsinore in English), in the castle in which the play is set, it is the only version (with sound) of the play to have actually been shot at Elsinore Castle.
-This programme was recorded and edited on video tape (2" quadruplex) and not 'filmed'.
-The director was Philip Saville.
+Hamlet at Elsinore was acclaimed, both for its performances and, for being shot entirely at Helsingør in the castle in which the play is set.
+It is the only version of the play to have been shot at Elsinore Castle that included sound.
 It was the longest version of the play telecast in one evening up to that time, running nearly three hours.
 A 1947 telecast of the play had split it up into two ninety-minute halves over two weeks.